2023 Short Course Programming Information

 Ice Breaker Reception (included with registration)

-This training will present the latest information from the USDA- Natural Resources Conservation Service (USDA-NRCS) on nutrient and pest management to TSPs certified in these categories in Minnesota.
-This session will focus on the latest updates to the conservation practices standards for Nutrient Management (590) and Pest Management Conservation System (595) along with tips for documentation that is needed for payment in the EQIP and CSP programs.
-The Conservation Activity Plan (CAP) process is changing.
+This training will present the latest information from the USDA-Natural Resources Conservation Service (USDA-NRCS) on nutrient and pest management to TSPs certified in these categories in Minnesota.
+This session will focus on the latest tips for documentation that is needed for Nutrient Management (590) and Pest Management Conservation System (595) in the EQIP and CSP programs.
+The session will also include a segment on various Conservation Plan Activities (CPAs), Design and Implementation Activities (DIAs), and Conservation Evaluation and Monitoring Activities (CEMAs) associated with nutrient and pest management.
 Hear the latest information along with other updates on the TSP website, certification and recertification.
-(Limit of 40 registrations due to USDA Workplace Safety requirements - must be registered for this event to attend!)

 MCPR PLENARY SESSIONS